Peter de Roo

-Peter de Roo (born 16 February 1970) is a Dutch professional football coach and former player who is currently the head coach of Super League club Persis Solo.
+Peter de Roo (born 16 February 1970) is a Dutch professional football coach and former player.

 De Roo played professional football for twelve years, mainly for BV Veendam and SC Cambuur from 1996 to 2002.

 Managerial career

 After his playing career, de Roo became a coach and technical director in Dutch professional football at SC Cambuur.
 In 2009, de Roo further expanded on his football experiences by taking an offer to work in Australia as a technical director at Football Queensland and head coach of the Queensland Academy of Sport (QAS NTC).

 From 2012 to 2017, he was the Technical Director/Head Coach with the FFA Centre of Excellence (formerly known as the Australian Institute of Sport Football Program).

 In September 2017, de Roo was appointed by the Football Association of Malaysia as their new Technical Director. de Roo resigned from his post as Technical Director in 2020.

 On 27 June 2025, de Roo was appointed as the new head coach of Indonesia club Persis Solo.